Atrial fibrillation

 Dissatisfaction with the system

-Some people reported scheduling issues, including having to wait eight months to see a consultant for diagnosis, a 45 minute wait to see a GP while in AF, and insufficient consultation time.
+Some people reported scheduling issues, including having to wait 8 months to see a consultant for diagnosis, a 45 minute wait to see a GP while having an AF episode, and insufficient consultation time.

 Paul was frustrated by cancellation of appointments and the onus being on him to rebook.